pytorch/tutorials/recipes_source/distributed_rpc_profiling.rst

 In this recipe, you will learn:

--  An overview of the `Distributed RPC Framework`_
+-  An overview of the `Distributed RPC Framework`_.
--  An overview of the `PyTorch Profiler`_
+-  An overview of the `PyTorch Profiler`_.
--  How to use the profiler to profile RPC-based workloads
+-  How to use the profiler to profile RPC-based workloads.
+-  A short example showcasing how to use the profiler to tune RPC parameters.

 Requirements
 ------------